-If you like the work of rule-breaking architect Antoni Gaudí, then visit La Sagrada Familia, a basilica built on an almost unfathomably large scale.
+If you like the work of rule-breaking architect Antoni Gaudí, then visit La Sagrada Familia, a basilica built on an elaborately large scale.
 It’s been under construction for more than 100 years and is one of the most impressive landmarks in Europe.
 You can also book a tour of Casa Mila or Casa Battló, two buildings designed by the master architect that feel like walking through a piece of living art.

 Read: Three Days in Barcelona